$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: INTRODUCTION

-\paragraph{Our contributions:} Our contributions can be summarized as follows: \begin{enumerate} \item In Section \ref{cover}, we generalize \cite{cover1966behavior}'s result on binary sequence prediction by characterizing the set of all \emph{stable} error profiles achievable by online learning policies for the online $N$-ary prediction problem with $k$-sets.
+\item In Section \ref{cover}, we generalize \cite{cover1966behavior}'s result on binary sequence prediction by characterizing the set of all stable error profiles achievable by online learning policies for the $N$-ary prediction problem with $k$-sets.

-\item In Section \ref{hedge-k-set}, we present \texttt{SAGE} - an efficient, projection-free, regret-optimal online prediction framework.
-Using \texttt{SAGE}, we design an efficient online policy for the \texttt{$k$-sets} problem.
-The proposed policy runs in linear time, admits a small-loss bound, and breaks the existing quadratic computational barrier (see Table \ref{comp-table}).
-We also design a different OCO-based prediction policy for a generalized version of the \texttt{$k$-sets} problem.
+\item In Section \ref{hedge-k-set}, we design two online policies for the \texttt{$k$-sets} problem using the \texttt{SAGE} framework.
+The policy in Section \ref{hedge-sec} runs in linear time, admits an adaptive regret bound, and overcomes the existing quadratic computational barrier (see Table \ref{comp-table}).
+The policy uses standard sub-routines such as Fast Fourier Transform and Madow's sampling.
+In Section \ref{ftrl}, we propose another prediction policy for the \texttt{$k$-sets} problem based on the \texttt{FTRL} framework.